slsa-framework/source-tool/DESIGN.md

 The security of the control only approach rests on:

-1. Our trust in the `create_slsa_source_vsa` to only execute for commits that have just been pushed to a protected branch.
+1. Our trust in the reusable workflow to only execute for commits that have just been pushed to a protected branch.
    TODO: This has not yet been implemmented!
 2. Our trust in GitHub APIs to return trustworthy information.